 - I laid my letters side by side and moved them around, then taped them down where I wanted to stencil them

-- I wanted the word honey to be centered but, moved the stencil lettering slightly
+- I wanted the word honey to be centered but, inadvertently moved the stencil lettering slightly (oh, well)

-- Don’t do this after you’ve started using the chalk paint pen like I did, mine is slightly off with the spacing on the bottom-Oh, well!
+- Don’t do this after you’ve started using the chalk paint pen as I did, mine is slightly off with the spacing on the bottom

 - Tip: Find your placement prior to beginning and stick to your design!
 Do as I say and not as I did.
 (I’m OK with it)